 The pathway that oxygen must travel to get from the outside world to a growing fetus is long and intricate.
 At any point along this pathway, things can go wrong, but birth injuries are most commonly caused by interruptions that involve the uterus, placenta, and umbilical cord.
 However, with swift and appropriate medical intervention, serious harm to the mother and/or baby can often be avoided.

 The information presented above is intended only to be a general educational resource.
 It is not intended to be (and should not be interpreted as) medical advice.
-If you have questions about infant brain hemorrhages or posthemorrhagic hydrocephalus, please consult with a medical professional.
+If you have questions about how to manage or treat a medical condition, please consult with a medical professional.

 Legal Help for Birth Injuries due to Oxygen Deprivation

 A number of medical mistakes and deviations from care standards can cause a fetus’s oxygen supply to be compromised, potentially leading to serious birth injuries such as hypoxic-ischemic encephalopathy and cerebral palsy.
 If you suspect that your child suffered from oxygen deprivation as the result of medical malpractice, we encourage you to reach out to the birth injury attorneys at Reiter & Walsh ABC Law Centers for a free case review.
 Our attorneys exclusively handle birth injury cases, with a specific focus on conditions resulting from oxygen deprivation.
 Please be aware that there is a limited period of time that families can pursue birth injury cases—you may contact our legal team to determine if your loved one’s statute of limitations has expired.
 To start your free case review, you may contact us in the following ways:

 Free Case Review | Available 24/7 | No Fee Until We Win